 What is Hatha Yoga?

-Outside of Hindu culture, the word "yoga" is usually understood to refer to the practice of meditative movement and bodily postures.
+Outside of the culture of Hinduism, the word "yoga" is usually understood to refer to the practice of meditative movement and bodily postures.
 However, this is only one type of yoga, whose full name is Hatha Yoga.
 Hatha Yoga is one of the paths that lead to the ultimate goal of Raja Yoga, or contemplation of the One Reality.

 Hatha Yoga was first propagated by Swami Swatamarama, a yogic sage of the 15th century in India.
 Hatha (pronounced "ha-tuh") yoga is also known as hatha vidya or the "science of hatha" yoga; this word comes from combining the two sanskrit terms hat meaning "sun" and ha meaning "moon".
 The former refers to the solar nadi (pingala) in the subtle body and the latter to the lunar channel (ida).